suniln3193/Javascript-exercises/README.md

 # Javascript-exercises
-I'm adding all the javascript exercise here.
+I'm adding all the javascript exercises here.